IUCN Resolution 054: Recognition of the Rights of Antarctica

 The voice of Antarctica

-This resolution seeks to ensure that Antarctica’s voice is heard — in governance, conservation, and decision-making spaces crucial to its survival and the stability of our planet.
+IUCN Resolution 054 seeks to ensure that Antarctica’s voice is heard and acted on — in governance, conservation, and decision-making spaces crucial to its survival and the stability of our planet.